VyasRSrinivasan/AI-Social-Engineering-Scam-Detector/README.md

     |**accuracy**       |          |        | 0.92     | 897      |
     |**macro avg**      | 0.93     | 0.92   | 0.92     | 897      |
     |**weighted avg**   | 0.93     | 0.92   | 0.92     | 897      |

+### Findings
+1. Logistic Regression achieved a strong performance using TF-IDF features
+2. LLM ('Mistral') slightly underperformed on overall accuracy but the recall for *Spam* was higher, meaning more scam messages were overlooked.
+3. Results suggest that adopting a hybrid approach in which both models — Logistic Regression and LLMs — are combined to further enhance reliability.

 ## References
 *Zafko.
 (2025, June 11).
 PHISHING EMAIL AND SPAM SMS AI DETECTION TOOL.
 Kaggle. https://www.kaggle.com/code/zafko8/phishing-email-and-spam-sms-ai-detection-tool/notebook*